Definition of Competitive Advantage Example

 Let us look at an example of competitive advantage, Tesla Incorporation.
-Tesla is a company that produces luxury cars and high tech technology.
-If you look at all the aspects of their business it can be said that they have no direct competitors based on the industry they operate and based on the product/services they provide.
+Tesla is a company that produces luxury cars and high-tech technology.
+If you look at all the aspects of their business, it can be said that they have no direct competitors based on the industry they operate in and based on the product/services they provide.

 Tesla is known for investing most of its revenue in research and development activities.
-Their motive is mainly constantly to improve and make high tech personal transportation.
-They are trying to reduce the use of oil which is considered as the primary source of energy.
+Their motive is mainly constantly to improve and make high-tech personal transportation.
+Furthermore, they are trying to reduce the use of oil which is considered as the primary source of energy.
 Apart from this, they are looking to automate everything.
-Tesla for all these reasons and more are also considered as a highly eco-friendly company.
-All these factors make Tesla stand out from its competitors and this is expected to stay the same in the future
+Tesla, for all these reasons and more, is also considered as a highly eco-friendly company.
+All these factors make Tesla stand out from its competitors, and this is expected to stay the same in the future.

 Competitive Advantage Example – 2